Prelanders: What are they and how use them effectively

 Do you really need a pre-landing page?

 Do you really need that mediator between the offer and a customer?
-In general, pre-landing is likely to help you to acquire conversions and definitely won’t be bad for your business (of course, if the page is quality enough.)
+In general, pre-landing will likely help you acquire conversions and definitely won’t be bad for your business (of course, if the page is quality enough.)

 Types of pre-landing pages